How do I talk to my partner about what I like in the bedroom?

 Many people may want to surprise their partner with a new toy in the bedroom.
 Even though this may be fun for some, it is not advisable if this is a new endeavor or you are introducing a device somewhat outside the norm of you or your partner's traditional sexual experiences.

-Communicating with your partner in advance about desires, needs, and boundaries are recommended for any sexual activity.
+Communicating with your partner in advance about desires, needs, and boundaries is recommended for any sexual activity.
 This includes the use of sexual assistance devices.
-Open communication will build confidence, trust, and intimate connection so the two of you can better enjoy your intimacy experiences.
+Open communication will build confidence, trust, and intimate connection so the two of you can better enjoy your intimate experiences.

 There are many ways to help introduce new things into the bedroom such as: